It's very easy to say...

 Facial palsy, right side weakness.

-Well, happily, it all turned out to be (nothing but) stress and exhaustion.
+Happily, it all turned out to be (nothing but) Bell's Palsy.

 It turns out that this is really the best kind of medicine.
-A quiet weekend with someone who delights in nurturing you (and vice versa), someone who knows your pre-mother identity.
+A quiet weekend with someone who delights in nurturing you (and vice versa), someone who knows your pre-parent identity.
 Who has seen all your hideous old outfits, laughed at all your dodgy hairdos, rolled her eyes over your inappropriate choice of boyfriends.
 Someone you can reminisce, laugh, cry, share and hug with.
-Someone you can eat, drink, walk and shop a little with.
+Someone you can eat, drink, walk and completely relax in the company of.

 The key for me was that this was the first time in 7 years that I had had a weekend of purely adult time.
 I couldn't believe how it felt not to be on red alert.